comahe-de/i18n4k/readme.md

 ## About

-**_i18n4k_** is a multiplatform (JVM, JS, native) library and code generator for Kotlin to handle internationalisation (i18n) in your programm.
+**_i18n4k_** is a multiplatform (JVM, JS, native) library and code generator for Kotlin to handle internationalisation (i18n) in your program.

 It provides